capeprivacy/documentation/docs/libraries/index.md

 # Introduction

-Cape Privacy provide libraries that allow you to:
+Cape Privacy provides libraries that allow you to:

 * Write data security policies in YAML format.
 * Create scripts that apply your policies to your data.